TeleSign/docs_swagger_specs/README.md

 # APIs in the Enterprise Repository
 Enterprise versions available for use are:
 * Anonymous SMS API - TeleSign’s Anonymous SMS API allows you to mask phone numbers, safeguarding user identities with anonymized SMS communication experiences between two parties.
-* Get Status API
+* Get Status API - TeleSign's Get Status API is used with the SMS Verify and Voice Verify APIs.
+You can retrieve the status of transactions for either API with this.
-* Phone Numbers API
+* Phone Numbers API - TeleSign's Phone Numbers API lets you search for and lease phone numbers that are appropriate for your TeleSign projects.
+You can also query this API to see what phone numbers you have leased, or to cancel a lease.
 * PhoneID API - TeleSign’s PhoneID API allows you to collect detailed and actionable global phone number and subscriber data intelligence to strengthen authentications, evaluate fraud risks, and enhance the user experience.
 * PhoneID with Add-ons API
 * SMS API - TeleSign’s SMS API allows you to build communications and account security messaging into web and mobile applications.